ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **ProtectUsers**
 > MentionWrapperArrayWrapper ProtectUsers (int fileId)

-Get users with the access to the protected file
+Get users access rights to the protected file

 Returns a list of users with their access rights to the protected file with the ID specified in the request.